 It is essential to distinguish jitter from latency.

-• Latency: The total time for a single data packet to travel from origin to destination.
-It’s a measure of the absolute delay.
-Low latency means packets arrive quickly.
-High latency means packets take a long time, making applications feel sluggish.
+- Latency: The total time for a single data packet to travel from origin to destination.
+The ITU-T G.114 recommendation — the foundational international standard for one-way voice transmission — specifies that end-to-end delay must not exceed 150ms for interactive voice applications (ITU-T Recommendation G.114).
+Low latency means packets arrive quickly; high latency makes applications feel sluggish.

 For real-time applications, jitter is often more disruptive than high latency, as it directly breaks the continuous flow of information.